urnathan/urnathan.github.io/_posts/2020-06-29-stranding.md

 * Stupid names.
 Character names are idiotic.  'deadman', 'the engineer', 'fragile', 'diehardman'.
 The last ne essentially treats you as his pet dog &mdash; 'Go fetch that!'

+* Story-breaking communication.
+The game arc as you rescuing a estranged-sister? ex-wife? (not sure).
+She's been kidnapped by baddies.
+But for some reason you can openly communicate with her and talk about the escape.
+WTF are these kidnappers thinking?

 * Unskippable death.
 The death sequence is horrific.
 And you can't skip it to get to the loading screen.
 I've taken to turning the TV